daokoder/dao-modules/xml/README.md

 Maps either element attributes or its children depending on *what* and returns the resulting data. *mapping* must be a tuple type with named items only, each of which refers to an existing attribute or child element by its name/tag (if there are multiple elements with the given tag, the first one is taken).
 Leaf elements (containing character data only) and attributes can be mapped to `int`, `float`, `string`, `enum` or `bool`.
 Non-leaf elements can be mapped to a tuple type, in which case the mapping proceeds recursively.
 8mapping* may omit unneeded attributes and elements

 __Note:__ Use `tuple<tag: T,>` to map elements containing single sub-element

+**Errors:** `Type` when *mapping* contains unnamed fields or fields with unsupported types, `Conversion` in case of mapping error, `Value` when the element does not contain some of requested attributes or sub-elements, or when sub-elements cannot be mapped
 <a name="extend"></a>
 ```ruby
 extend(self: Element, ...: tuple<enum, any>)
 ```
 Additional named parameters of this method are converted into elements and appended to the list of children.
 For each parameter in the form *name => value*, an element '<name>value</name>' is created; specifying a tuple as value continues the conversion recursively.
 For leaf elements (containing character data only), supported types are `int`, `float`, `string`, `enum` and `bool`; `enum` flags are written separated by ';'

+**Errors:** `Type` when tuple arguments contain unnamed fields or fields with unsupported types, `XML` in case of invalid character data
 <a name="empty"></a>
 ```ruby
 .empty(invar self: Element) => bool